MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ### EVALUATE (Required)

-At the basic level, a DAX query contains a required **EVALUATE** statement containing a `<table>` expression.
-A query can contain multiple EVALUATE statements.
+At the most basic level, a DAX query is an **EVALUATE** statement containing a table expression.
+However, a query can contain multiple EVALUATE statements.

 #### Syntax